nikitavoloboev/data/focusing/rules.md

 - Optimize and streamline [my workflow](../sharing/my-workflow.md) & [processes](processes.md) I use to get things done.
 Complete my [6 life habits](habits.md).
 - [Don't judge/hate anyone](https://www.goodreads.com/quotes/7684047-hate-is-like-a-poison-you-make-for-your-enemy).
 Attempt to see another person's point of view.
 [Be kind](https://twitter.com/ainhoamarzol/status/1393691237107093505).
 Show love & empathy.
 Self love.
 [No ego](../consciousness/ego.md).
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Seek & give candid feedback.
 Respond politely.
+- Always seek to improve and change myself, not others.
+[Grass is not greener on the other side, it's greener where you water it](https://coachcarly.com/blogs/the-grass-isnt-greener-on-the-other-side-its-greener-where-you-water-it/).
+Don't dwell on imperfections, find beauty in everything.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new life experiences.
 Adapt each rule to suit my life best.
 Break off all bad habits I have.
 Learn new positive habits.
 Seek new novel experiences/relationships.
 Collect stories.
 - Learn from the past.
 Don't make same mistakes.
 Don't dwell on what has happened or what I can't change.
 Let past go.
 Don't fixate on anything.
 Anything outside of this moment is imagination.
 Move onwards.
 Live through each moment.